amr28693/ECTO_walkthrough_2026/README.md

 - **Primary Dataset (Track A):** Swedish Adoption/Twin Study of Aging (SATSA), 1984–2007 (6 waves)
 - **Validation Dataset (Track B):** U.S. dental student longitudinal survey, D1–D4 (4 waves)

 Entropy here functions as a compact summary of population heterogeneity rather than a dynamical driver, and the coupled ODEs supply an interpretable alternative to high-dimensional or black-box machine-learning approaches.
+This framework establishes a concise, transparent method for linking information-theoretic preprocessing with cohort-level dynamical modeling.

 ---